 For all auctions, the auction clearing prices were equal to, or between, the best-ask and best-bid prices on the EEX secondary market for spot Phase-3 emission allowances.
-In general, the clearing prices were also in line with the prices of carbon products (spot and futures) on other trading venues, and with the clearing prices of other auctions of emission allowances conducted during the period.
-A considerable degree of uncertainty in the carbon market was illustrated by price volatility.
-The price showed a slight upward trend during the reporting period.
+In general, the auction clearing prices were also in line with the prices of carbon products (spot and futures) on other trading venues, and with the clearing prices of other auctions of emission allowances conducted during the period.
+During the reporting period the auction clearing price moved in a smaller band than during the previous reporting periods which can be regarded as an indication of increased certainty in the carbon market.
+The price movements did not show a clear upward or downward trend during the reporting period.